aidanharries/Garage-Door-Opener-with-Authentication/README.md

-# Garage Door Opener with Authentication
+# IoT: Garage Door Opener with Authentication

 **Final Project for ECE 631**